iamjohnnym/test-gl-mirror/README.md

 it gets executed via the pipeline, it will create a new Docker image for each of the workspace projects, only when there are changes within that workspace though.
 Otherwise, it gets ignored.
-As time goes on, each of the workspace projects will contain different tagged semvers.
+As time goes on, each of the workspace projects will contain different tagged semvers..

 Here's a project which currently uses it.